Multiwavelength observations of the supernova remnant G349.7+02 interacting with a molecular cloud

 \subsection{Molecular-line observations at mm wavelengths}

-To obtain the initial distribution of the molecular cloud associated with \candy\ we used the 22~m Australia Telescope Mopra antenna during October 1998.
-The observations of the 3-mm 1--0 transition of \tco\ were obtained in a $7\times7$ grid centred at ${\rm RA}(2000)=17^{\rm h}~18^{\rm m}~00^{\rm s}$, ${\rm Dec.}(2000)=-37\degr~26\arcmin~10\arcsec$, with a 30~arcsec grid and 60~second integration per position.
-For observations of other molecular species (\co, CS, \hcop, HCN, \htco, SiO and SO) we used the 15~m Swedish-ESO Submillimetre Telescope (SEST) telescope during February and June 1999.
-The observed transitions, their frequencies and corresponding beam-widths are given in Table~\ref{tab-molecules}.
+To obtain the extent of the molecular cloud associated with \candy\ we used the 22~m Australia Telescope Mopra antenna during October 1998.
+Observations of the 3-mm 1--0 transition of \tco\ were undertaken on a $7\times7$ point grid centred at ${\rm RA}(2000)=17^{\rm h}~18^{\rm m}~00^{\rm s}$, ${\rm Dec.}(2000)=-37\degr~26\arcmin~10\arcsec$, with a 30~arcsec grid and 60~second integration per position.
+For observations of other molecular species (\co, CS, \hcop, HCN, \htco, SiO and SO) we used the 15~m Swedish-ESO Submillimetre Telescope (SEST) telescope in February and June 1999.
+The observed transitions, their frequencies and corresponding beamwidths are given in Table~\ref{tab-molecules}.
 Most of the transitions were observed over a $2\times2.5$ arcmin$^2$ region centred at ${\rm RA}(2000)=17^{\rm h}~18^{\rm m}~00^{\rm s}$, ${\rm Dec.}(2000)=-37\degr~26\arcmin~30\arcsec$, with a 24~arcsec grid spacing and 60 second integration per position.
-Due to the overall weak emission of CS, \htco, SO and SiO lower energy transitions, higher transitions for these species were observed only at the maser positions in a five-point cross grid with 20~arcsec offset.
+Due to the overall weak emission of the CS, \htco, SO and SiO lower energy transitions, higher transitions for these species were observed only at the maser positions in a five-point cross grid with 20~arcsec offset.
 For all transitions a position-switching observing mode was used with a reference position at ${\rm RA}(2000)=17^{\rm h}~13^{\rm m}~23^{\rm s}$, ${\rm Dec.}(2000)=-37\degr~03\arcmin~30\arcsec$.